Shelley Turner, LCSW, Director of Developmental Services Behavioral Health Programs

 Bonnie Corbin, Administrative Associate

-Bonnie Corbin has been a part of the Autism Discovery Institute since its inception.
-Then known as the Children’s Autism Intervention Center, Bonnie held roles ranging from scheduling, assisting in the Toddler School with snack and nap times, and taking care of the daily business transactions.
+Bonnie has been a part of the Autism Discovery Institute since its inception.
+Then known as the Children’s Autism Intervention Center, she held roles ranging from scheduling, assisting in the Toddler School with snack and nap times, and taking care of the daily business transactions.
 With the expansion of the center to the Autism Discovery Institute, Bonnie now focuses more on the business operations but may still be found interacting with families at the front desk or handling the variety of needs that arise.